About USU Credit Union

 In 1975, ground broke to begin construction for the Credit Union’s first off-campus branch.
 The building, located at 695 East 1000 North in Logan, was completed in 1978.

 In 1984, the Credit Union opened a small branch in the Macey’s grocery store at the south end of Logan.
 When Macey’s closed that location in 1992, the Credit Union purchased a building at 198 North Main Street in downtown Logan.
-As Credit Union membership grew, more new branches followed in Smithfield (2003), Providence (2006) and Brigham City (2007) in northern Utah.
+As Credit Union membership grew, more new branches followed in Smithfield (2003), Providence (2006), Brigham City (2007), North Logan (2015), and the Welcome Center on the USU Campus (2016).

 With the intent of providing members with a more robust portfolio of products and services, along with a statewide branch network, USU Credit Union strategically merged with Goldenwest Credit Union on October 1, 2013.
 USU Credit Union retains its name and USU-affiliated brand as a Division of Goldenwest Credit Union.